Kim Lenaghan meets people learning to dance for the first time

 Andrea Rea looks at the life and poetry of Francis Ledwidge, killed at Ypres in 1917.

-Higlights from the BBC TV series, now on Radio Ulster
+Higlights from the BBC TV series on Radio Ulster

 Comedy news quiz